 The Ten O’clock Breakfast Project

-On July 8, 2014, the IDF embarked on operation “Mighty Cliff” in the Gaza strip against the terrorists of Hamas and the Islamic Jihad.
-The fighting lasted 50 days, during which intense battles took place in the dense and harsh area.
-On the last day of fighting, August 1, 2014, a ceasefire was announced, but the events that immediately followed will never be forgotten.
-30 minutes after the ceasefire, the accursed terrorists set a trap for the IDF soldiers.
-Captain Benaya Israel, First Lieutenant Hadar Goldin and Sergeant Liel Gidoni were killed in the incident.
-They avoided firing at the terrorists due to the ceasefire, who used it to kill them and abduct Hadar’s body.
-Liel Gidoni, may he rest in peace, was found lying on the ground, with the terrorist’s body strewn over him.
-The heroic Liel did not give in and fought to the end.
-It was part of his personality, his dedication to the people of Israel and to anyone who requires help, to his dying breath.
+On July 8, 2014, the IDF embarked on operation Tzuk Eitan in the Gaza strip to combat the terrorists of Hamas and the Islamic Jihad.
+This operation lasted for fifty days.
+It involved intense battles in dense and harsh terrain.
+On the last day of fighting, August 1, 2014, a ceasefire was announced.
+Tragically, the events that immediately followed will never be forgotten.
+30 minutes after the ceasefire, the barbaric terrorists set a trap for the IDF soldiers.
+Captain Benaya Israel, First Lieutenant Hadar Goldin and Sergeant Liel Gidoni were killed in the ambush.

-That moment, we decided that this would be the way to commemorate Liel, a worthy commemoration for a young man who was characterized by limitless giving to all, and doing so with a smile.
-We also decided to commemorate Liel’s smile.
+The moment we heard of his kindess, we decided that this would be the way to commemorate Liel.
+This is a worthy commemoration for a young man who was characterized by limitless giving to all, and doing so with a smile.
+In fact, we also decided to commemorate Liel’s smile.
 Each sandwich is wrapped in a plastic bag with a sticker with Liel’s smiling face on it, along with his eternal line “smile because smiling is happiness, and happiness is the strength to keep going”.

 So, smile, and join us for this amazing project which is all about giving.